¡Viva Hollywood!: Episode 2: Lust

 The contestants brace themselves for a challenge in the sin of Lust.
-Telenovela romantic leads Christian De La Fuente and his wife Angélica Castro guest star to teach them the art of romantic lovemaking for the camera.
+Telenovela romantic leads Christian De La Fuente and his wife Angélica Castro guest star to teach them the art of romantic sex for the camera.
 To prepare, the group warms up with yoga.
 The group is surprised when the instructors strip and ask the contestants to do their yoga in the buff.
 Sparks fly when several contestants strip completely naked.
 Tensions mount as the scenes are assigned and include a three-way scene, a lesbian scene and a gay love scene.
 Roseny, being the previous challenge winner, must cast each scene and when she puts Berto and Vinci in the gay love scene.
 Vinci breaks down and threatens to leave la casa, in turn he is accused of being homophobic by the cast (which he denies.), In the end he decides to participate.
 Alexcy's poor acting puts him in el duelo and Giovannie is voted in to face him.
 Alexcy's charm at elimination was not enough to save him and he was eliminated.